None of it was Savanna’s fault. Her mother made mistakes once. As mothers do. And then she died. As mothers do … sometimes.

 "Powerful, meaningful, deep and heart warming!
 It's so well written that you will relate to Savanna in every single way and feel every single thing!"

-There’s just one problem: Alice isn’t on drugs.
+But Alice isn’t on drugs.

 In the midst of her struggle between protecting herself and letting go, an avalanche descends, cutting the power and contact with the outside world, and burying Lily in snow.

-Suddenly, Alice has to suppress the tragedy of her past and focus on the dangers facing her in the moment.
+Suddenly, Alice has to overcome the tragedy of her past and focus on the dangers facing her in the moment.
 If she can’t find the strength to move on, she may not be able to save her new friends – or herself – from real disaster.